 I cover much of this on the VA Disability page in this section.
 However, I want to expand on a few things.

 This is actually correct.
 When you are awarded more than one Disability claim, the VA lists the largest first, and then the next award is a percentage of the first one, as in 30%, then 70% of the next 30%, or 21%, which gives you a total award of 51%, and they round down to 50%.

 Sounds fair, but the next award is 50% of whatever is awarded...and on and on it goes.
 Personally, I have been awarded 220%.
 However, it took a while to get to my goal of 100%.
 My last award initially totaled 90% (after going from 50% to zero due to a misdiagnosis).
 Actually my awards totaled 94% - which then rounded down to 90%.
-Now if I find one more thing to apply for that gives me, say 10%, that will give me 1% and I will be at 95%, which rounds up to 100% - or my monthly benefit went up 50% from the 90% award, plus many other benefits.
+Using VA math, all I needed was another 10% - and I found it.
+That gave me 1% and that put me at 95%, which rounds up to 100% - or my monthly benefit went up 50% from the 90% award, plus many other benefits.
 If I totally lost you here, give me a call: 303-618-6131.